krgna/simple-speech-recognition/README.md

 # Google Speech Recognition
-Simple speech recognition with python, it takes input .wav  file and translates it to english.
+Simple speech recognition with python takes input .wav file and translates it to English.

 ## Getting Started

-First download and install python 3.11 and  simply install requirements, after installation

-./python sr.py (it will ask for .wav filepath)
+First, download and install python 3.11 and simply install the requirements; after installation ./python sr.py (it will ask for a .wav file path)

 ### Prerequisites